boazbk/crypto/lec_00_1_mathematical-background.md

 see the book _"How Not to Be Wrong"_ by Jordan Ellenberg.

 Although knowledge of algorithms is not strictly necessary, it would be quite useful.
-Students who did not take an algorithms class such as CS 124 might want to look at one of the books (1) Corman, Leiserson, Rivest and Smith, (2) Dasgupte, Papadimitriou and Vaziarni, or (3) Kleinberg and Tardos.
+Students who did not take an algorithms class such as CS 124 might want to look at (1) Corman, Leiserson, Rivest and Smith, (2) Dasgupte, Papadimitriou and Vaziarni, or (3) Kleinberg and Tardos.
 We do not require prior knowledge of complexity or computability but some basic familiarity could be useful.
 Students who did not take a theory of computation class such as CS 121 might want to look at my lecture notes or the first 2 chapters of my book with Arora.

 ## A quick overview of mathematical prerequisites

 The main notions we will use in this course are the following:

 * __Proofs:__ First and foremost, this course will involve a heavy dose of formal mathematical reasoning, which includes mathematical _definitions_, _statements_, and _proofs_.

-* __Sets and functions:__   We will assume familiarity with basic notions of sets and operations on sets such as union (denoted $\cup$), intersection (denoted $\cap$), and set substraction
+* __Sets and functions:__   We will assume familiarity with basic notions of sets and operations on sets such as union (denoted $\cup$), intersection (denoted $\cap$), and set subtraction
 (denoted $\setminus$).
 We denote by $|A|$ the size of the set $A$.
 We also assume familiarity with functions, and notions such as one-to-one (injective) functions and onto (surjective) functions.
 If $f$ is a function from a set $A$ to a set $B$, we denote this by $f:A\rightarrow B$.
 If $f$ is one-to-one then this implies that $|A| \leq |B|$.
 If $f$ is onto then $|A| \geq |B|$.
 If $f$ is a permutation/bijection (e.g., one-to-one *and* onto) then this implies that $|A|=|B|$.

 * __Big Oh notation:__ If $f,g$ are two functions from ${\mathbb{N}}$ to ${\mathbb{N}}$, then (1) $f = O(g)$ if there exists a
 constant $c$ such that $f(n) \leq c\cdot g(n)$ for every sufficiently large $n$, (2) $f = \Omega(g)$ if $g=O(f)$, (3) $f = \Theta(g)$ is $f=O(g)$ and $g=O(f)$, (4) $f = o(g)$ if for every $\epsilon>0$, $f(n) \leq \epsilon \cdot g(n)$ for every sufficiently large $n$, and (5) $f = \omega(g)$ if $g = o(f)$.
 To emphasize the input parameter, we often write $f(n) = O(g(n))$ instead of $f = O(g)$, and use similar notation for $o,\Omega,\omega,\Theta$.
 While this is only an imprecise heuristic, when you see a statement of the form $f(n)=O(g(n))$ you can often replace it in your mind by the statement $f(n) \leq 1000g(n)$ while the statement $f(n) = \Omega(g(n))$ can often be thought of as $f(n)\geq 0.001g(n)$ .

 * __Logical operations:__ The operations AND, OR, and NOT ($\wedge,\vee,\neg$) and the quantifiers "exists" and "forall" ($\exists$,$\forall$).